dattaproffs/CustomSiteSearch/README.md

 Then you create a element with the id of `open-css` or an existing element and insert the id in the button property in settings object.

 Or if you wan't you can just call `customSiteSearch.open();` wherever you wan't.

+TODO
+==

+1. Fix the formatting on the search results.